 - 1 teaspoon ground ginger

 - 1 1/2 teaspoons allspice

-Mix together flour and spices.
-In a seperate bowl combine water, molasses, sugar, butter, and baking soda in a saucepan.
+Mix together flour and spices In a large mixing bowl.
+Combine water, molasses, sugar, butter, and baking soda in a saucepan.
 Bring to a low boil and stir constantly for 5 minutes.

 Cool until room temperature.
 Add salt and egg to the molasses mixture and gradually stir in flour until thoroughly combined.
 Refrigerate 2 hours or overnight.

 When ready to make your cookies, preheat your oven to 375 F.

 On a lightly floured surface roll out gingerbread cookie dough 1/2 cm thick.
 Use cookie cutters to cut out your desired shape* and place onto a cookie sheet.
 If you want to make these into ornaments simply poke a hole at the top of the ornament using a straw.
 Bake for 8-10 minutes or until golden brown and transfer on to a cooling rack to cool completely before decorating (if desired).
 You can thread through a ribbon and loop it through to make it into an orament or to tie it around a napkin for the table setting.

 *if making your cookies into tree ornaments, use a straw or other small circular item to create a hole to tie your ribbon through